title

 The Institutional Data Archive (IDA)

-Among the data sets represented in the data set are: (1) Association of American Universities (AAU) membership; (2) American Council of Education (ACE); (3) The American Research Libraries (ARL) rankings; the Astin Selectivity index; (4) the American Association of University technology Managers (AUTM) annual surveys of technology transfer activities; (6) Baccalaureate and Beyond (B&B) data on students experiences and labor market outcomes; (7) Carnegie Classifications; (8) Colleges Blue Book data on institutional characteristics and campus life; (9) COFHE membership; (10-11) C&U 2000 surveys of Presidents and Provosts; (12-15) HEGIS/IPEDS data on institutional characteristics, enrollments and earned degrees, faculty salaries, and finances; (16) Higher Education Directory data; (17) the Huron Institutional File data (including early prestige rankings); (18) Morgan curricular cluster categories; (19-20) NAS/NRC academic quality rankings of departments and institutions; (21-23) National Survey of Post-Secondary Faculty (NSOPF) data; (24) Zemsky market segment categories; (25) U.S. Census data on changes in neighborhoods surrounding universities, 1990-2000; and (26) U.S. News and World Report rankings.
+In alphabetical order, the data sets represented in IDA are: (1) Association of American Universities (AAU) membership; (2) American Council of Education (ACE) president's surveys; (3) The American Research Libraries (ARL) rankings; (4) the American Association of University Technology Managers (AUTM) annual surveys of technology transfer activities; (5) Barron's Selectivity Index; (6) Carnegie Classifications; (7) College Blue Book data on institutional characteristics and campus life; (8) COFHE membership; (9-10) C&U 2000 surveys of Presidents and Provosts; (11) Graham and Diamond rankings of research universities; (12-15) HEGIS/IPEDS data on institutional characteristics, enrollments and earned degrees, faculty salaries, finances, graduation rates, and SAT scores; (16) Higher Education Directory institutional data; (17) the Huron Institutional File data (including early prestige rankings and historical characteristics of institutions); (18) Land-grant universities; (19) Morgan curricular cluster categories; (20) National Research Council academic quality rankings of departments and institutions; (21) U.S. Census data on changes in neighborhoods surrounding universities, 1990 and 2000; (22) U.S. News and World Report rankings; (23) Zemsky market segments..

 The sample was drawn using stratified random sampling on four tiers.
 Tier 1 includes all highly selective liberal arts colleges and doctoral-granting universities.
 Tier 2 includes other selective liberal arts colleges and doctoral-granting universities.
 Tier 3 includes comprehensive (pr master's granting) institutions.
 Tier 4 includes all other baccalaureate-granting institutions.
 Tier 1 consists of 71 institutions.
 Tiers 2-4 consists of just over 100 institutions each.